 Today’s Sunday Article is Guest Blogged by Coach Adarian Barr and Mrs. Alysson Bodenbach.

-Also, driving off one leg and leaving one leg behind you creates the same explosion that swimmers have already perfected.
-Hence toe drag creates tremendous power and explosion as the glutes contract over a more extended period, allowing the sprinter to achieve maximum force application.
+Additionally, if you drive with one leg and leave the other behind, you’ll produce the same explosion that swimmers have mastered.As a result, the drag generates great power and explosion as the glutes contract over a longer time, enabling the sprinter to apply the most force possible.

 Another bonus of the drag is that your feet stay low to the ground creating less braking action.